ColtStyl/Daily-Coding-Problems/daily-830/README.md

 5.We map those indexes to the original values of the array : [7,76,415,10] 6.We assemble our biggest number : 77641510

+Edit :
+After thinking about it a bit more, it seems there is an odd case that I haven't thought about.
+If our array is : [10,7,7611,41,414]
+The modified numbers are : [1011,7777,7611,4144,4144]
+And so we have two 4144, but only one order is correct.
+When I ran my original algorithm with that array, it gave me a number that wasn't the biggest : 776,114,141,410 instead of 776,114,144,110.
+The problem comes from the order of the original array and the fact that the modified numbers don't account for the fact that 414 should be placed before 41.
+The bigger number should always be before because it's always the order that gives the biggest number.
+However a simple solution is found : Since when the bigger number is before the smaller number in the array, the final order is correct, we just have to sort the initial array and reverse it.
+Problem solved.